wjconline/devtools/README.md

 # devtools
 A sandbox, playground, and cookbook for capturing better practices and patterns and testing flights of fancy.

+The "node" folder has a tiny http server for serving the project code on local